symfony-cmf/symfony-cmf-standard/README.md

     app/console doctrine:phpcr:fixtures:load

-If you prefer to use another database backend, for example MySQL, run the Symfony configurator (point your browser to /web/config.php) or set your databaseconnection parameters in app/config/parameters.yml.
-Make sure you leave the 'database_path' property at 'null' in order to use another driver than Sqlite.
-Leaving the field blank in the webconfigurator should set it to 'null'.
+If you prefer to use another database backend, for example MySQL, run the Symfony configurator (point your browser to /web/config.php) or set your database connection parameters in app/config/parameters.yml.
+Make sure you leave the 'database_path' property at 'null' in order to use another driver than SQLite.
+Leaving the field blank in the web-configurator should set it to 'null'.

 ## Access by web browser